axstian/multijoiner/README.md

 # Usage
-1. Download the latest release from https://github.com/axstian/rbxfpsunlocker/releases
+1. Download the latest release from https://github.com/axstian/multijoiner/releases
-2. Extract rbxfpsunlocker-x64.zip into a folder
+2. Extract multijoiner-x64.zip into a folder
-3. Run rbxfpsunlocker.exe before or after starting Roblox
+3. Run multijoiner.exe before or after starting Roblox
 4. Enjoy those beautiful frames 👌
 # Submitting An Issue
 NOTICE: Issues are currently closed due to spam and the number of non-issues or low quality submissions.
 They will be reopened once I have the time and capacity to moderate them.
 Sorry!